Deer Management in Community Woodlands

 Deer management is an important consideration for many community woodland groups – whether to protect young trees, encourage natural regeneration, or balance woodland biodiversity.
 But approaches vary depending on woodland scale, location, and objectives.

-This webinar will bring together three practitioners to share their experiences and insights:
+This webinar brought together three practitioners to share their experiences and insights:

 • Jenny Greaves (Forester, South Scotland) – Do you need to do deer management?
 Monitoring methodologies, assessing impacts, and an overview of grants and associated costs.